webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 * [[WPD:Infrastructure/procedures/Maintaining_ElasticSearch_cluster|How to maintain our new ElasticSearch cluster]], including notes on how automatic backups are made
 * [[WPD:Infrastructure/procedures/Maintaining_email_services|How to '''Maintain email services''']]

 == Soon? ==

+Some notes that were gathered around that aren’t been tried yet.

 * Improve stats:
 ** '''Purpose''': Get system health data as graph, over time